nippe/fortysixelks-node/README.md

 # fortysixelks-node
-A node.js wrapper of the 46elks API (http://46elks.com)
+A node.js wrapper of the 46elks API (http://46elks.com).
+Currently supports sending sms/text messages, flash sms, allocate numbers, deallocate/inactivet numbers, create subaccounts.

 **This is still a early alfa under development, that means the api is not done and WILL change.
-It also means not all functionality is in place and refactorings will be perfomed.** Please leave feedback inte issues if you find something missing, broke or have feedback.
+It also means not all functionality is in place and refactorings will be perfomed.** Please leave feedback in the issues if you find something missing, broke or have feedback.

 ## Installation